isralduke/thatbook/21-ecclesiastes.md

 > this was my reward for all my effort.
 > <a name="2:11">2:11</a> Yet when I reflected on everything I had accomplished
 > and on all the effort that I had expended to accomplish it,
-> I concluded: “All these achievements and possessions are ultimately profitless—
+> I concluded: “All these achievements and possessions are ultimately profitless —
 > like chasing the wind!
 > There is nothing gained from them on earth.”